zomnium/plastichabitat/css/index.md

 ## Box-sizing, use it!

-Whatever you choose, just use box-sizing.
-It's available in all new browsers and is awesome!
+Just use box-sizing, on everything.
+It's available in all new browsers and it's awesome!
 Block elements (like divs) will be way more predictable when you apply it to all elements and is recommed by Paul Irish and Chris Coyier.
 You know how hard it is to align forms?
 When you use this, it won't!
 Just do it already!

     *, *:before, *:after {
         -webkit-box-sizing: border-box;